 - Java, .Net, MQ-Series, FILE, XML, FAX, VOIP, SNMP, LDAP, CMIS

-ISIS Papyrus enables enterprise application integration for your business communication and document systems with two types of connectors to meet virtually any need you may have:
+Papyrus Software enables enterprise application integration for your business communication and document systems with two types of connectors to meet virtually any need you may have:

 - Adapters for loose coupling of business application data with document application in a platform- and compiler-independent format

 - Typemanager for database-independent interfaces and SQL support

 Papyrus Adapters help minimize the cost and risk of interfacing with outside systems by foregoing the limitations of commonly used APIs.
 The Papyrus EAI approach not only prevents a significant amount of custom programming but also ensures that the leading system can continue to monitor the process without passing control to a third-party application or system.